isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through CCA (Physical Sports).md

 </ul>
 </td>
 <td rowspan="3" colspan="1">
-<p>Every shortlisted applicant will have to complete a sports trial in the
+<p>Every shortlisted applicant will have to complete a performance task in
-selected area of talent and go through an interview.</p>
+the selected area of talent and go through an interview.</p>
 </td>
 </tr>
 <tr>